 Our 6 Lederhosen Tips Traditional Austrian Garments – Wearing a traditional folk costume is an important part of daily life-defining an own identity in the mountains of the Alps.
 In the German-speaking South Austrian state Carinthia alone more than 80 different kinds of traditional garments are officially registered, one more beautiful than the other, for women and men, of course.
-Unsurprisingly, we as gay couple travel blogger traveling Austria wanted to know more about the tradition of wearing real Austrian Lederhosen as they are traditional national clothing coming originally from the farmers.
+Unsurprisingly, we as gay couple travel bloggers traveling to Austria wanted to know more about the tradition of wearing real Austrian Lederhosen as they are traditional national clothing coming originally from the farmers.
 And of course, we still needed the perfect outfits for our Almdudler Almrausch Party during the Pink Lake Festival in Pörtschach am Wörthersee.

 Therefore, we got in contact with the “Heimatwerk Kärnten” under the direction of Reg.R.
 Dir.
 Ewald Opetnik.
-With its long-standing tradition in preserving the historical heritage of the folk costumes of the Carinthian mountains and valleys at the so-called “Trachtenarchiv” (archive for folk costumes), the Heimatwerk Kärnten is as a family-owned outfitter for the most of the local costume groups as well as for locals, visitors, and tourists, who like to wear real leather pants and/or traditional dresses from the Alps.
-After arriving at the store in Klagenfurt am Wörthersee, we recognized for the first time, that there is much to learn about how to buy the right Lederhosen, that is meant to last a lifetime.
+With its long-standing tradition in preserving the historical heritage of the folk costumes of the Carinthian mountains and valleys at the so-called “Trachtenarchiv” (archive for folk costumes), the Heimatwerk Kärnten is a family-owned outfitter for most of the local costume groups as well as for locals, visitors, and tourists, who like to wear real leather pants and/or traditional dresses from the Alps.
+After arriving at the store in Klagenfurt am Wörthersee, we recognized for the first time, that there is much to learn about how to buy the right Lederhosen, which is meant to last a lifetime.
 Enjoy our photos, video, and tips on how to buy and wear your Lederhosen in the Austrian Alps during Pink Lake Festival and experience a day in a traditional garments shop in Carinthia through a couple of men‘s eyes.

 “Lederhosen”: How to buy & wear South Austrian Garments